jwcmitchell/playbook_famous_phonegap/debugging/server_nodejs.md

 - Push Notifications to Android and iOS
 - Pagination for collection fetches

-It can easily be server from Heroku (instructions included).
+It can easily be served from Heroku (instructions included).

 ### GitHub repository